ansys/pyansys-dev-guide/doc/source/packaging/build-systems.rst

 * Create a virtual environment and activate it.
 * Install the package in editable mode.

-Flit is the default tool for creating a new ``pyansys`` project when using the `ansys-templates tool`_.
+Flit is the default tool for creating a new PyAnsys project when using the `ansys-templates tool`_.

 The ``[project]`` section specifies the project's metadata and required